-Figure 3 - Media report with comments from the Express
+Figure 3: Media report with comments from the Express

-Reports about politicians' comments produce similar hatred and legitimise such prejudice as in the example below from The Express and Star who published a story about an MP's comments about Traveller sites.
+Reports about politicians' comments produce similar hatred and legitimise such prejudice, as in the example on the following page from the Express & Star, which published a story about an MP's comments about Traveller sites.
 The comments it incited remained on their website several months later:

-Figure 4 - Media report with comment from the Express & Star
+Figure 4: Media report with comment from the Express & Star

 It is significant that the commenter 'starred out' letters in the words 'cr\p' and 'sh\t' but not the racist term.
-This indicates that the commenter viewed the 'starred out' words as more offensive and/or they think only these words would prevent the comment making it through a filter on the newspaper's website.
-That the publisher finds it acceptable to have the comment on their website for several months indicates the lack of response to racism against GRT groups.
-There was also a prevalence of comments suggesting GRT groups are given freedoms and allowances others are not, due to political correctness and human rights legislation.
-The fact such hatred is allowed to remain on these sites suggests the direct opposite.
+This indicates that the commenter viewed the 'starred out' words as more offensive or that they thought only those words would prevent the comment from making it through a filter on the newspaper's website.
+That the publisher found it acceptable to have the comment on their website for several months indicates the lack of response to racism against GRT groups.
+There was also a prevalence of comments suggesting that GRT groups are given freedoms and allowances others are not, due to political correctness and human rights legislation.
+The fact that such hatred is allowed to remain on these sites suggests the direct opposite.

-Case Study: Incitement by the Yorkshire Evening Post
+Case study: incitement by the Yorkshire Evening Post

 This case study demonstrates how media incitement overlaps with social media abuse, intimidation and violence, and discrimination against GRT groups.
 The Yorkshire Evening Post was reported twice to Report Racism GRT for inciting hatred through its Facebook page.
-On both occasions, it posted an image with a comment about Travellers arriving in the area, one such example is below.
+On both occasions, it posted an image with a comment about Travellers arriving in the area.
+One such example is shown in Figure 5.